TESOL vs TEFL

 When it comes to time and money, there’s a huge discrepancy between TESOL vs TEFL.
 This is due to the method of instruction (in-person vs online), teaching practicum, and whether or not a university level degree is included.

 Here is a breakdown of the factors that affect the cost and length of the program:

-- Method of instruction – Online classes are much cheaper than in-person classes.
-A certificate-only online course will cost anywhere from $100 to $500, whereas an in-person certificate course usually costs somewhere between $1,500 and $2,000.
-Besides not having to hold the class in a physical location, online programs typically don’t include teaching practicum, which also cuts down on costs (with the exception of online TESOL degree programs).
+- Method of instruction – Online classes can sometimes be cheaper than in-person classes.3 Besides not having to hold the class in a physical location, online programs typically don’t include teaching practicum, which also cuts down on costs (with the exception of online TESOL degree programs).
 Not having teaching practicum can pose a problem depending on the requirements for certain jobs.